Key Takeaways

 15. Seal the Air Leaks Around Electrical Outlets

 Have you noticed a cold chill while plugging in your appliances?
-You may be unknowingly letting the drafts enter your room and affecting the room temperature.
+You may be unknowingly allowing drafts to enter your room, affecting the room temperature.
 The culprit is your electrical outlets.

 Use an outlet insulator – it is a foam sheet that you can place behind the outlet plate to block the drafts.